sebass482/sebass482/README.md

 ***Welcome to my GitHub.
 The place where I commit the most.***

 Hi!
 I'm Sebastian, I love software development and have a passion for puzzles and problem solving.
-I am interested in areas such as product development, and DevOps.
 If you are here, I'd love to have a chat!

 [![Linkedin](https://i.stack.imgur.com/gVE0j.png) LinkedIn](https://www.linkedin.com/in/sebastian-mendoza482/)